Canop/JSON.prune/README.md

 * the default replacement value
 * a boolean indicating whether the replacement is due to a cycle detection

+Returning `undefined` makes `JSON.prune` ommit the property (name and value).

 The default value makes it easy to just specify the specific behavior you want instead of implementing the whole standard replacement.

-## Example 1: Use an object instead of string as pruning mark
+## Example 1: Use an object instead of a string as pruning mark

 	var json = JSON.prune(obj, {prunedString: '{}' });